 - Find the trigger for unacceptable behaviors, especially in students with social/emotional disabilities.
 Identifying the trigger is often as important as the teacher's reaction to the behavior.
 When a student has an IEP, standard evaluations have been done on the student which can reveal why students act or react the way they do.
 It is essential that teachers reflect not only on student triggers but also on their own words or actions to prevent future outbursts or reactions.

 Communication Skills - Maintaining positive communication with exceptional students takes thoughtful planning and consistency.
 Students respond well to direction and correction when it is clear and when they can be sure that the message is fair.

 - Positive communication can be one important key to successful classroom management.
-According to researchers in the State of Washington, teachers should use the 5-to-1 ratio, offering "5 positive interactions (e.g. friendly conversation, nonverbal acknowledgement, praise) to every 1 negative interaction (e.g. punishment or criticism) for each student."
+According to research, teachers should use the 5-to-1 ratio, offering 5 positive interactions (like friendly conversation, nonverbal acknowledgement, praise) for every negative interaction (like punishment or criticism) for each student.

 - Students with disabilities may be sensitive to noise.
 Others may be reluctant to speak up to advocate for their own needs.
 One of the ways in which teachers can create a calm and safe environment is to introduce visual cues that can be used by both teachers and students.
 This can be as simple as pointing to the rule list as a form of redirection.

 - When having a redirection conversation with students, give them an opportunity to become calm without repercussions.
 Be a good listener and allow them to respectfully vent.

 - Expect and maintain calm interactions with students no matter what the issue

 The Master of Science in Exceptional Student Education online degree program at Barry University is designed to help teachers.
 In the program, students learn the best strategies for teaching exceptional students while earning this advanced degree.
 Participants may also be eligible for the TEACH Grant to help fund their master's degree in this high-need field.